halldorvalberg/CopyList/README.md

    - Resolved images move to the bottom, become gray, and show a checkmark
 4. **Repeat as needed:**
    - Continue adding, reviewing, and resolving images as your workflow requires

-## TODO

-- [ ] Implement persistent storage (localStorage)
-- [ ] Add usage instructions and screenshots
-- [ ] Deploy to GitHub Pages or similar

-Feel free to update this list as you work on the project!